Gravitationally localized states of two neutral fermions interacting with a Higgs field: Mass-scale separation

-\textit{Mass scales.} It is interesting to compare the mass scales of the three states in Fig.~\ref{figIndividualSolns}.
+In this section, we demonstrate the existence of a somewhat unexpected phenomenon in the Einstein--Dirac--Higgs system: a mass-scale separation occurs at strong fermion-Higgs coupling, with the ADM mass of a state no longer being proportional to the mass of its constituent fermions.
+As an example, consider the mass scales of the three states shown in Fig.~\ref{figIndividualSolns}.
 Despite their similar ADM masses ($1.08$, $0.946$ and $0.899$ respectively), they have significantly different asymptotic fermion masses ($0.558$, $1.00$ and $3.68$ respectively), as a consequence of their differing $\mu$ values.
 Why, one might wonder, has the ADM mass not increased in proportion with the fermion mass for the states in which the fermion-Higgs coupling is strong, i.e.\ when the value of $\mu$ is large?

-Although the reason for this mass-scale separation is not entirely clear, we can make progress by expressing the ADM mass using the Komar integral \cite{WaldGR}, finding
+Before exploring potential reasons for this, we first illustrate the effect more clearly by analyzing the families of states defined by $v$ and $\xi$, and in particular the properties of the maximally-bound state in each family.
+Note that, as in the Einstein--Dirac case, we find that the most bound state in each family appear always to correspond to that of maximum fermion mass.
+We have shown previously in Fig.~\ref{figSpirals} that the value of the maximum fermion mass shows a general increase with both decreasing $v$ and $\xi$, but what is the corresponding change in the ADM mass?

+To answer this, consider Fig.~\ref{figMassScales}, in which we have isolated the maximally-bound states for a selection of families with $v=0.08$ but differing values of $\xi$, and plotted the ADM mass of each as a function of fermion mass.
+This clearly indicates a decoupling of mass scales at $\xi\approx 2$, with states above this threshold exhibiting an ADM mass that is approximately twice the fermion mass (as in the Einstein--Dirac case), while states with $\xi<2$ depart significantly from this expectation.
+Indeed, in the most extreme case shown here, the total fermion mass is over ten times larger than the ADM mass of the state.

+This increase in fermion mass appears to be driven primarily by a corresponding increase in the fermion-Higgs coupling strength $\mu$.
+When we generate solutions, however, $\mu$ is not an input parameter; instead we specify the values of $v$ and the Higgs-to-fermion mass ratio $\xi$.
+What ranges of $v$ and $\xi$, then, correspond to strong coupling?
+This can be answered by exploring the phase space spanned by $v$ and $\xi$.
+To do so, we require a reference solution that allows us to compare properties across the various families of states.
+Ideally, we would choose the maximally-bound state, in line with our earlier analysis, but unfortunately this proves computationally unfeasible, since it requires a large portion of each spiraling family to be generated for every value of $\xi$ and $v$.
+Instead, we utilise the fact that the \textit{minimally}-bound state in each family occurs at an approximately constant value of $\tilde\alpha_1=0.25$, and can therefore be more readily employed as a reference solution.